Institute-of-Applied-Dynamics/Pendulum_on_a_cart_variational_integrator_program/readme.md

 And the N values [50,100,150,200,250,300,350]

+Further, either the given indirect solution can be used as is, or generated using 'Reference.ipynb', which can be executed using the Julia kernel.

 After running the code for each choice, the file 'plotting_data_pendulum.ipynb' generates the fig.4

 ## Fig. 4 plot